GSA/idmanagement.gov/_sell/ficampc.md

 The type of organization will determine how it is recognized.
 There are three criteria reviewed by GSA to recognize a 3rd party organization.
 All criteria are documented in a trust artifact and posted with the [organizations recognition status]({{site.baseurl}}/buy/product-criteria#recognized-3rd-party-organizations).

 1. Process methodology review - The organization must have a formal and documented process for how it conducts testing or operates its assurance program.
 GSA will review the process documentation and may ask to be invited into a testing or vendor assurance review session.
 This step will the integrity of an organizations process to be trusted by a federal government agency.
+An ISO 17060 conformity assessment body certification may fulfill this criteria element.
 2. Testing or assurance criteria mapping review - If an organization uses an organizationally defined standard, it is mapped to 800-63 conformance criteria with noted gaps and this mapping criteria is available as a recognition artifact.
 3. Organization risk assessment - Review the corporate status and risk indicators for the organization to operate independently.